 Daniela Hurtado is a dynamic leader whose focus is on the empowerment of underserved communities through food, leading change and building engagement.
 As the Programs Manager of La Cocina VA, Daniela ensures the organization’s standards are met and that the services offered by the organization have a positive impact in the lives of their clients.

-Daniela studied Gastronomy and Culinary Arts in Le Cordon Bleu in Lima, Peru and graduated in 2005.
-After two years of working in some of the best restaurants in Lima, Daniela was chosen to direct the culinary program of a newly founded culinary institute, marking the beginning of her experience in the educational field.
+In the earlier years of her career, Daniela studied Gastronomy and Culinary Arts at Le Cordon Bleu in Lima, Peru, graduating with honors in 2005.
+After two years of working in some of the best restaurants in Lima, she was offered to direct the culinary program of a newly founded cooking school, marking the beginning of her experience in the educational field.

-Daniela moved to Washington, DC in 2014 to work at DC Central Kitchen, a nonprofit organization whose mission is to use food as a tool to strengthen bodies, empower minds, and build communities.
-She started as a Lead Culinary Instructor and later became manager of the Culinary Job Training program.
-As she became immersed in the workforce development field, she attended related conferences and took action to contribute to the successful employment of marginalized individuals.
-Daniela also helped develop recruitment and outreach strategies to encourage more people to join the free training program.
+Daniela moved to Washington, DC in 2014 to work with DC Central Kitchen, a nonprofit organization that uses food as a tool to educate and to generate employment in marginalized neighborhoods.
+She started as a Lead Culinary Instructor and later became the manager of the Culinary Training program beginning her immersion in the nonprofit sector.

-Daniela also worked as a Culinary Educator consultant for the Service Workers Training and Education Partnership Fund (STEP), and developed the culinary training curriculum which is used to train Union workers of the Local 23 area.
+She also worked as a Culinary Educator consultant for the Service Workers Training and Education Partnership Fund (STEP) and taught recreational cooking classes at L’Academie de Cuisine in Bethesda for three years.